-But not all marketers have fallen back on such safe and predictable messaging during the pandemic.
+But not all marketers have fell back on such safe and predictable messaging during the pandemic.
 In fact, there’s been some outstandingly creative work.

 1. Tesco – Food Love Dedications

 This Covid-19 adaptation of the supermarket’s “Food love stories” campaign encouraged families to unite over food during the lockdown, and dedicate dishes to people they love via Instagram.